CloudLabs-MOC/mslearn-openai/Instructions/Labs/05-generate-images.md

    ![](../media/dev-genai-june-10.png)

-1. Close the tab containing the generated image and re-run the app to generate a new image with a different prompt.
+1. Close the tab containing the generated image and re-run the app to generate a new image with a different prompt and once done close the cloudshell.

 ## Summary